Beam Energy Measurement using a Bayesian Approach with the Stacked Foil Method: Materials and Methods

-To further point out the validity of the method, we can show that the beam dispersion has only a marginal impact on the yield in each layer.
-Figure~\ref{fig:fluka_energy_dispersion} shows the $^{48}\text{V}$-activation of the Ti-foils for the set-up in \raisebox{.5pt}{\textcircled{\raisebox{-.9pt} { 1}}}.
-The initial beam was modelled with a Gaussian energy profile with different widths $\sigma_E = $~\qty{1}{\kev}, \qty{100}{\kev}, and \qty{1}{\mev}.\footnote{ For the cyclotron under consideration, the energy gain per orbit is $\Delta E = $~\qty{64}{\kev}.
+For the cyclotron under consideration, the energy gain per orbit is $\Delta E = $~\qty{64}{\kev}.
 This value is obtained following the calculation of~\citet{braccini_particle_2013}, assuming an average magnetic field of $B = $~\qty{1.4}{\tesla} and an RF voltage of $V_{RF} = $~\qty{32}{\kilo \volt}.
 As the stripping efficiency is nearly \qty{100}{\percent} for H$^{2-}$ ions at \MeV{18}, we can assume that protons from only two orbits are extracted at the same time from a single stripper foil, leading to an extracted energy spread on the order of $\Delta E$ as calculated above.} The activation changes marginally, despite an energy dispersion that spans three orders of magnitude.
 This difference is much smaller than the measurement error of the activity in the Ti layers.
 This is likely due to the fact that, except for energies near the cross-section threshold, there are no very steep gradients in the cross-section and the stopping power.
 The integral over the energy in Eq.~\eqref{eq:A_layer_2} washes out any sensitivity to the energy spread of the beam.
 It is therefore justified to rely on the mono-energetic beam model of Eq.~\eqref{eq:A_layer}.
 It is important, though, to keep in mind that the statistical error which is quoted for $E_0$ does not correspond to any spread in energy of the beam.
 Rather, it is the statistical uncertainty of the central beam energy.

 From the FLUKA simulations, we can also conclude that with the experimental setup and target design under consideration, we will never be sensitive to the energy dispersion of the proton beam.